 The goal of this dashboard was to provide users with a tool to search for specific NHL players and gain an in-depth view of their performance metrics.
 We began by designing placeholder sheets to house key player information, including player names, career Points Per Game (PPG), and career +/- (on-ice point differential).
 These sheets formed the foundation of the dashboard.

 Search Functionality Implementation To enable player-specific queries, we created a parameter called Player Search, allowing users to input a player name.
-We then developed a dynamic that integrates this parameter across all placeholder sheets.
+We then developed a dynamic Player Filter that integrates this parameter across all placeholder sheets.
 By applying this filter to the dashboard components, we ensured interactivity, so selecting a player dynamically updates all relevant visualizations.

 Contextualized Player Performance To enhance user understanding, we incorporated descriptive tiers for PPG and +/- metrics.
 Using calculated fields, we categorized each metric into performance tiers (e.g., "Elite") and displayed explanatory text alongside the statistics.
 For example, querying Mario Lemieux reveals his placement in the "Elite" tier, along with a description of his outstanding performance.